...

 Have a sponsor

 You need to have sponsorship from an eligible parent or step-parent, sibling or step-sibling, or an eligible partner of your relative.
-This sponsorship must be approved by us before proceeding with the visa application.

 You need to be capable of obtaining an assurance of support.
 This assurance ensures that upon entering Australia on this visa, you and any accompanying family members will not need to depend on government assistance.
 We will inform you when it’s necessary to provide the assurance of support.
 You can learn more about assurances of support on our website.